guardian/itunes-rss/README.md

 # itunes-rss

-A Play app to provide RSS feeds for podcast tags.
+A Play app to provide iTunes formatted RSS feeds for podcast tags.

 ## Method